 The Federal Republic of Germany signed the Antarctic Treaty in February 1979 and has been a member of the Consultative Round since March 1981.
 SCAR recommendations become binding on member countries when they have been adopted by the Antarctic Treaty Consultative Round.

-The organization is headed by the SCAR Executive Committee, which is chaired by SCAR President Dr. Yeadong Kim (South Korea) and Vice Presidents Prof. Jefferson Cardia Simões (Brazil), Prof. Deneb Karentz (USA), Dr. Gary Wilson (New Zealand) and Dr. M. Ravichandran (India).
+The organization is headed by the SCAR Executive Committee, chaired by SCAR President Prof. Gary Wilson (New Zealand).
 The SCAR Secretariat is located in the Scott Polar Research Institute in Cambridge, UK (Executive Director Dr. Chandrika Nath).

 As part of SCAR, there are: